From Orthomosaics to Raw UAV Imagery: Enhancing Palm Detection and Crown-Center Localization: Data and Method

 \subsection{Study Site and Data Collection}

 This study was conducted at the \textit{Fundación para la Conservación de los Andes Tropicales Reserve and adjacent Reserva Ecológica Mache-Chindul park} (FCAT) in western Ecuador (00$^\circ$23'28'' N, 79$^\circ$41'05'' W).
-FCAT lies within the Chocó biogeographic region and represents a highly diverse humid tropical forest at $\sim$500 m elevation.
-The site receives approximately 3,000 mm of rainfall annually, with frequent fog during drier months.
-Several palm species with exposed canopy crowns are abundant at FCAT, with dominant species \textit{Iriartea deltoidea} and \textit{Socratea exorrhiza}~\cite{browne2016diversity,lueder2022functional}.
+FCAT lies within the Chocó region and represents a highly diverse humid tropical forest at $\sim$500 m elevation.
+The site receives approximately 3,000 mm of rain annually, with frequent fog during the drier months.
+Several palm species with exposed canopy crowns are abundant in FCAT, with dominant species \textit{Iriartea deltoidea} and \textit{Socratea exorrhiza}~\cite{browne2016diversity,lueder2022functional}.
 UAV imagery was collected as part of the 2022 survey campaign described in~\cite{cui2025detection,cui2025efficient}, using a DJI Phantom 4 RTK drone equipped with a 1-inch CMOS sensor.
-Flights were conducted at an altitude of 90 meters above ground level with automated mission planning to ensure consistent coverage and overlap.
-Figure~\ref{fig:map_paths} illustrates the study site and flight paths.
+The flights were carried out at an altitude of 90 meters above ground level with automated mission planning to ensure consistent coverage and overlap (See Figure~\ref{fig:map_paths} for the study site and the flight paths).
 The top-right inset highlights the survey block from which the raw UAV images were newly annotated for this study, while the bottom-right trigger map shows the sequence of image captures during the mission.